avadella/CS458/project-2/README.md

 # Project 2 - RSA Encryption
 # Description
 You are to write a program for managing RSA encryption, decryption, and key generation.
-Your program should be menu or command-line driven, and support the following functionality.
+Your program should be menu or command-line driven, and support the following functionality:
 1. Create a private key, and save it to a file.
 2. Create a public key from a private key, and save it to a file.
 3. Load a key (public or private) from a file specified by the user.